The eXtremeDB SQL Database Interface

 McObject’s eXtremeSQL database interface is a high-performance implementation of the SQL database programming language for eXtremeDB. eXtremeDB combined with eXtremeSQL is an ideal solution for application development in fields where real-time responsiveness is a must and SQL is the dominant database language.

-Benefits of using eXtremeSQL include:
+The benefits of using eXtremeSQL

 - Scalability through sharding and a sophisticated distributed query engine.

 - All the flexibility of a hybrid persistent and in-memory SQL database system.

 The image below depicts eXtremeSQL used as an embedded SQL engine.
 The libraries are linked with the application; there is no separation between database server and database client.
 Inter-process communication and associated latency are eliminated.